rumca-js/webtoolkit/README.md

 # Remote interfaces

+The communication between remotes use PageRequestObject and PageResponseObjects (and encoding them / converting to JSON).

  - RemoteServer - Interface for calling external crawling systems
  - RemoteUrl - Wrapper around RemoteServer for easy access to remote data